 IEP-Intensive English Program Activities and Events – This office offers several opportunities for interacting with non-native speakers of English to help improve their language skills.
 Activities such as Conversation Partners and Intercultural Conversation Exchange are great ways to interact with international students, meet new people, share your culture, and learn about others.

-Office of Intercultural Relations – As a Georgia State student, you are already on the path to becoming a world citizen.
-Come share your ideas, experiences, activities and the richness of many cultures with people from a variety of backgrounds by becoming involved with the Intercultural Relations (IR) program.
-IR promotes cross-cultural awareness, interaction, communication and mutual learning through the integration of engaging activities, allowing individuals from various cultures to interact.
-Activities organized by IR are your window to the world of cultures.
+Multicultural Center – As a Georgia State student, you are already on the path to becoming a world citizen.
+Come share your ideas, experiences, activities and the richness of many cultures with people from a variety of backgrounds by becoming involved with the Multicultural Program.
+Multicultural Programs promotes cross-cultural awareness, interaction, communication and mutual learning through the integration of engaging activities, allowing individuals from various cultures to interact.
+Activities organized by Multicultural Programs are your window to the world of cultures.